Runtime security approach

 Operational file guards

 Cloudflare Access is not the only layer that limits operational file access.
-Keep controlled access on localized stats paths such as /en/_stats/ and /fr/_stats/, plus /_tests, the _headers runtime-file entries, and the Worker runtime-file guard enabled unless you have a deliberate public-disclosure reason.
+Keep controlled access on localized stats paths such as /en/_stats/ and /fr/_stats/, localized test paths such as /en/_tests/, the _headers runtime-file entries, and the Worker runtime-file guard enabled unless you have a deliberate public-disclosure reason.

 | Control | Paths | What it does |